hpyproject/hpy/docs/api.rst

 sub-interpreter.
 Another possible usage could be to embed different versions or implementations of Python inside the same process.

-Moreover, ``HPyContext`` is used by the HPy Universal ABI to contain a sort of virtual function table which is used by the C extensions to call back into the Python interpreter.
+Moreover, ``HPyContext`` is used by the :term:`HPy Universal ABI` to contain a sort of virtual function table which is used by the C extensions to call back into the Python interpreter.

 A simple example